 Universities Business Challenge

-The Universities Business Challenge is an exciting opportunity for Business School students to develop their skills in a live business simulation competing against students from across the country.
+The Universities Business Challenge (UBC) is an exciting and exclusive opportunity for Business School students to participate in the UK’s leading simulation-based business competition for undergraduate students.

 What's involved - At a glance